-Nearly four million people watched FareShare on BBC’s The One Show on Monday night to see how we’re helping to support thousands of families in Greater Manchester during the Coronavirus crisis.
+Nearly four million people watched FareShare on BBC’s The One Show to see how we’re helping to support thousands of families in Greater Manchester during the Coronavirus crisis.
 It was great to showcase all the hard work of our staff, volunteers and food donor partners.
-But we want to do so much more.

-We now need your help to raise £800,000 to move to a bigger warehouse so we can handle even more food and ensure proper social distancing between our staff and volunteers.
+We now need your help to raise £800,000 to move to a bigger warehouse.
+With that, we can handle even more food and ensure proper social distancing between our staff and volunteers.

 We’re well on the way to getting a record amount of food out this year.
 In fact, since the lockdown came into effect in March, FareShare Greater Manchester has distributed over 600 tonnes of donated food – enough to create over 1.4 million meal portions.